 Melinda Wenner Moyer is a science journalist and a visiting scholar at New York University’s Arthur L. Carter Journalism Institute.
-She is a contributing editor at Scientific American and a columnist at Slate and regularly writes for The New York Times.
+She is a contributing editor at Scientific American and regularly writes for The New York Times.
 She was the recipient of the 2019 Bricker Award for Science Writing in Medicine, and her work has been featured in Best American Science and Nature Writing 2020.
 Her writing has also taken first place in the American Society of Journalists and Authors’ Annual Writing Awards and the Awards for Excellence in Health Care Reporting.
 She lives in New York’s Hudson Valley with her husband and two children.

 Elisabetta Tola is a scientist and data journalist who holds a Ph.D. in microbiology.
 She was a Tow-Knight Fellow in 2019 at the Craig Newmark Graduate School of Journalism at the City University of New York.
 As founder of Facta and chief executive of the science-communications agency formicablu, she applies scientific methodology to journalism.
 Tola is the author of the international data and multimedia investigations Seedversity.org, SEEDcontrol.eu, and Hearing Voices.
 She is a radio presenter at RAI Radio3scienza and has freelanced for publications including ESMH, IlBOLive, AGI, and WiredIT.
 She is also a media trainer and lecturer on data-science journalism and the author of a handbook for journalists on environmental science for the European Forest Institute.